vasylenko/devdosvid.blog/content/cv/index.md

     - Increased team size;
     - Fostered the change of team mindset to Agile thinking.

-Jun 2011 – Nov 2014
+Jun'11 – Nov'14
 :   **System Administrator / Support Engineer at [YourServerAdmin](https://yourserveradmin.com/)**

-    I grew up from a Level-1 tech support engineer (communication with customers and initial problem analysis) to Level-3 System Administrator responsible for complex technical tasks and daily shift management.
+    Started my career in IT: grew up from a Level-1 tech support engineer (communication with customers and initial problem analysis) to Level-3 System Administrator responsible for complex technical tasks and daily shift management.

 Skills
 ----------------------------------